Skip to main content

 NHC: [REASON]There was a Node Health Check failure during the epilog task.Yes.

-sunk:verify-undrainSUNK will automatically return the node to service after the next passing HPC Verification check.Yes.
+sunk:verify-undrainSUNK automatically returns the node to service after the next passing HPC Verification check.Yes.

 prolog pre-hook failedA pre-hook task failed before starting the Slurm job.
-This is typically a temporary issue that will automatically resolve.Yes.
+This is typically a temporary issue that resolves automatically.Yes.

 scheduler: k8s pod deletion timeoutSlurm detected a failure during the scheduler-epilog.sh task.Yes.